Critical Care Register Nurse Practice Test

 Behavioral and Psychosocial

-• Conduct behavioral exam of critically ill or injured patients (e.g., delirium, withdrawal)
+• Conduct behavioral assessment of critically ill or injured patients (e.g., delirium, withdrawal)

 • Manage patients requiring behavioral and mental health interventions